Thermalization in open many-body systems and KMS detailed balance: Recovering Complete Positivity while preserving detailed balance

 where we choose $T(\alpha) \simeq \bigo{(\alpha\Gamma)^{-1}}$.
 This choice is justified by the fact that, thanks to the specific dependency of the error term in Eq.~\eqref{eq:cgDberror} (that is, inversely proportional to $T(\alpha)$), the $T^*_{opt}(\alpha)$ obtained by minimizing Eq.~\eqref{eq:totalError} has the same scaling as the one obtained in Eq.~\eqref{eq:optimalT}.

 The derivation just presented is based on the only extra assumption that the bath satisfies the KMS condition in Eq.~\eqref{eq:corrKMS}, that is, that it should be in a Gibbs state.
 This shows that, similarly to the derivation of Davies \cite{davies1974markovian,davies1976markovian}, KMS detailed balance is a generic property of systems in contact with thermal baths.
 In this context, it is also interesting to point out the role of temperature in the error estimates in Thm.~\ref{thm:lindbladErrorDB} and Thm.~\ref{thm:DBerrorBoundIntegrated2}, which acts as an energy scale with respect to which $\alpha\Gamma$ needs to be small for the weak coupling regime to be valid.
 This is a novelty with respect to the derivation in Sec.~\ref{sec:CPderivation}, where only the bath timescales $\Gamma^{-1}$ and $\tau$ play a role.
 This highlights the special role that thermal equilibrium plays in ensuring detailed balance.
+The exponential dependence of Eq.~\eqref{eq:totalError} on the temperature makes the bound less relevant for $\beta$ very big (at fixed $\alpha$).
+This can be taken care of by choosing $T(\alpha)\simeq\bigo{\beta \alpha^{-1}}$.
+Still, doing so makes the whole error bound scale as $\beta^{-1}$, so this choice will not be optimal when treating high temperatures ($\beta\rightarrow0$).
+For this reason, there exists a temperature $\beta^*$ for which one passes from one regime in which it is better to choose a temperature dependent observation time, to one in which $T(\alpha)$ is independent on $\beta$.

+\ms {Finally, it should be noticed that the equilibrium is attained with respect to the thermal state of the renormalized Hamiltonian $H^*_S= H_S +\alpha^2 H_{LS}^{CG}(\alpha)/2$ (where, for clarity, we have highlighted the dependency of the Lamb-shift Hamiltonian on $\alpha$).
+One might wonder whether $H^*_S$ is somehow related to the mean force Hamiltonian $H^{(mf)}_S$, implicitly defined by the relation:

+This would mean that at equilibrium, the state of the system is the reduced density matrix of the global Gibbs state, rather than thermal with respect to the bare system Hamiltonian.
+It is quite puzzling that this is not the case, as noticed already in~\cite{winczewski2021renormalization}, and discussed in App.~\ref{app:meanFieldH}.
+However, the following is still the case: \begin{theorem}[Closeness of fixed points] Let $\gamma_S$ be the Gibbs state of the bare Hamiltonian, and define $\gamma_S^*$ with respect to the renormalized Hamiltonian $H^*_S= H_S +\alpha^2 H_{LS}^{CG}(\alpha)/2$.
+It holds that:

+\end{theorem} We refer to the proof of this theorem to App.~\ref{app:intInsensitive}.
+This shows that even if the thermal fixed point of the evolution does not coincide with the one expected from thermodynamic considerations (i.e. the zeroth law of thermodynamics), this discrepancy is one order larger in $\alpha$ than the one arising from the approximations to the dynamics. }